WayScience/CytoSnake/docs/tutorial.md

 Modes provide options on how the user can change the functionality of CytoSnake.
-For example, if you would like to initialize your files for a specific workflow, you can simply type:
+For example, if you would like to initialize your files for a specific workflow, you can use the `init` mode:

-using the `init` mode

 ```text
 cytosnake init -d [<DATAFILES>] -m <METADATA> --data_type <DATATYPE>